-- (a) Students graduating with grade point averages ranked in the top three percent of each graduating class shall be designated Summa Cum Laude. - (b) For purposes of § 3-102 through § 3-104, the term "graduating class" shall be defined as all students appearing on the graduation program in May of each year.
+(a) Students graduating with grade point averages ranked in the top three percent of each graduating class shall be designated Summa Cum Laude.

+(b) For purposes of § 3-102 through § 3-104, the term "graduating class" shall be defined as all students appearing on the graduation program in May of each year.
+Honors will be computed based on a student's grade point average at the conclusion of the student's penultimate semester and will be re-computed at the conclusion of the student's final semester.
+If a student qualifies for honors after either period, the student will be notified of this honor and it will be recorded on the student's transcript.
+Only the students qualifying for honors as of the penultimate semester will be recognized at graduation.